JanuszHain/RxJavaBasics/README.md

 }
 ```

-Or using retrolambda easier way:
+Or using retrolambda the easier way:

 ```
 OnDoSomethingListener listener = (arg1, arg2) -> { //this is doSomething(String arg1, String arg2)